RajbanulAkhond/Symbolic-Linear-Equation-Solver/README.md

 # Matrix
-A library for matrix manupulation
+A library for matrix manupulation written in C